torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 returned indicates if the request was submitted successfully or if there was an error.
 One of the addresses given in each CCB is a pointer to a "completion area", which is a 128 byte memory block that is written by the coprocessor to provide execution status.
-No interrupt is generated upon completion; the completion area must be polled by software to find out when a transaction has finished, but the M7 and later processors provide a mechanism to pause the virtual
+Anal interrupt is generated upon completion; the completion area must be polled by software to find out when a transaction has finished, but the M7 and later processors provide a mechanism to pause the virtual